Word of Mouth | Speak, Search, Click, Repeat

 As if that wasn’t enough, they also found that during and after a conversation, web searches are the number one initiator of new leads.
 Not telephone calls, or emails, but a search for the online presence of the brand occupying the current, or immediately prior conversation.

 But enough from us.
-Let’s have it straight from the horse’s mouth in the form of a very digestible video.
-Take a look below and see for yourself an explainer vid demonstrating the synergy between Word of Mouth and the Internet.
+Let’s have it straight from the horse’s mouth in the form of a very digestible presentation on the subject.
+Keller Fay and Google have combined to put this all together, so just hit the download link below and see for yourself what word of mouth and the internet means for brands and businesses these days.